-Where an admissions authority does not wish to admit a child with challenging behaviour outside the normal admissions round, even though places are available, it must refer the case
+Where an admissions authority does not wish to admit a child with challenging behaviour outside the normal admissions round, even though places are available, it must refer the case to the LA for action under the Fair Access Protocol.

 For those children of primary school age, the Primary Fair Access Panel will consider the most appropriate school and will aim to facilitate a re-integration.